MicrosoftDocs/windows-dev-docs/hub/apps/winui/winui3/create-your-first-winui3-app.md

     - **Blank App, Packaged (WinUI 3 in Desktop)**: Creates a desktop C++ app with a WinUI-based user interface.
 The generated project is configured with the package manifest and other support needed to build the app into an [MSIX package](/windows/msix/overview) without the use of a separate packaging project.
 For more information about this project type, see [Package your app using single-project MSIX](../../windows-app-sdk/single-project-msix.md).

         > [!NOTE]
         > This project type only supports a single executable in the generated MSIX package.
-If you need to combine multiple executables into a single MSIX package, you must use the **Blank App, Packaged with WAP (WinUI 3 in Desktop)** project template or add a Windows Application Packaging Project to your solution.
+If you need to combine multiple executables into a single MSIX package, you must use the **Blank App, Packaged with Windows Application Packaging Project (WinUI 3 in Desktop)** project template or add a Windows Application Packaging Project to your solution.

-    - **Blank App, Packaged with WAP (WinUI 3 in Desktop)**: Creates a desktop C++ app with a WinUI-based user interface.
+    - **Blank App, Packaged with Windows Application Packaging Project (WinUI 3 in Desktop)**: Creates a desktop C++ app with a WinUI-based user interface.
 The generated solution includes a separate [Windows Application Packaging Project](/windows/msix/desktop/desktop-to-uwp-packaging-dot-net) that is configured to build the app into an [MSIX package](/windows/msix/overview).

     ![Another screenshot of Create a new project wizard with the Blank App Packaged (Win U I in Desktop) option highlighted.](images/WinUI3-cpp-newproject-1.0-later.png)